 Learn more: https://sfplanninggis.org/pim/?tab=Property&search=4646009

 Not much public information exists about The Triangle prior to 1989.
 Early photos seem to indicate that the curve formed by Hunter’s Point Boulevard turning onto Innes Avenue did not exist, meaning that the triangle didn’t exist either.
-The general understanding is that in the 1940’s Innes and Hunters Point Boulevard were widened, and the corner turned into a curve in stead of a left turn in order to accommodate the thousands of shift workers at the Hunters Point Shipyard, traveling through the community daily.
+The general understanding is that in the 1940’s Innes and Hunters Point Boulevard were widened, and the corner turned into a curve instead of a left turn in order to accommodate the thousands of shift workers at the Hunters Point Shipyard traveling through the community daily.
 According to neighborhood lore, during the heyday of Shipyard activity, from about 1940 to 1980, the triangle contained a gas station and convenience store.
 IBNA welcomes photos and stories about the history of The Triangle and The Curve.

 According to realtor.com, Wallace and Janet Baldwin purchased the properties in 1989 for $130,000.
 In 2008, a Mechanic’s Lien – or guarantee of payment to builders for work to be done – was registered on the property in favor of US Concrete Precast Group; the guarantor was Jamestown Condos and Jamestown Equity Partners LLC.
 As far as we can tell, the work was never done.
 During this time, the properties were owned by The Baldwin Family Trust—this trust took over the deed to the properties in 2003 from Wallace and Janet Baldwin.

-And the Assessor’s office notes that the property was last sold on March 15, 2013, to Raul and Denise Arriaza for $375,000.
+The Assessor’s office notes that the property was last sold on March 15, 2013, to Raul and Denise Arriaza for $375,000.
 Mr. Arriaza is a San Francisco realtor.
 According to the FY2017 Secured Property Tax Rolls, the value of all three parcels together for tax purposes is about $461,000, costing the owners over $25,000 in taxes since 2013.

 IBNA’s efforts to connect with the current owner to learn about any plans for ‘The Triangle’ have been unsuccessful.